Research and Innovation at DCU

-Dublin City University is a research-intensive institution that both creates new knowledge and translates knowledge into innovations for economic and societal benefit.
+As Ireland's University of Enterprise, Dublin City University creates new knowledge and also translates such knowledge into benefits for society.

 DCU has around 500 academic researchers and over 700 PhD students.
 Competitively won funding for its research is about €35 million per annum, and DCU invests considerable amounts of its own resources to develop its research infrastructure and to support key programmes.
 Such support is coordinated by Research and Innovation Support, which has two constituent units: